nestordemeure/shaman/shaman/readme.md

 The error is deduced using Error Free Transforms and higher precision arithmetic, detailled explainations and further references are included in a paper that will soon be published.

-It is important to note that we don't take the impact of the control flow of the computation into account.
+It is important to note that we don't take the impact of the control flow of the code into account.
 In other words, if your code had taken a different branch (due to an unstable test) its numerical error might have been vastly different.
 Hence you need to be sure that meaninful branches are stable before starting to trust the number of significant digits that is displayed by Shaman.